Tuwaiq-Group-3/Group_3_Project/README.md

 ## Description

-Building an online store to sell personal products, and this project aims to facilitate the user's experience of the site in terms of ease of use of the store, displaying product details and enabling different payment methods with all speed and ease.
+Building an online store to sell personal products, and this project aims to facilitate the user's experience of the site in terms of ease of use of the store, displaying products details.

 ## API